Time Blocking for Habits: A 6-Step System That Sticks (2026)

 Common Time Blocking Mistakes

 Over-blocking.
 Scheduling every minute creates rigidity that makes the whole system feel oppressive and fragile.
 Leave buffer time.
-Plan for realistic energy curves, not aspirational ones.
+Plan around your realistic energy curves rather than aspirational ones.

 Ignoring energy levels.
 Scheduling deep cognitive work for your lowest-energy time of day guarantees failure.
 Know your peak, shoulder, and recovery hours and match tasks accordingly.